 How does Twilio know how much to charge?

-What if my business is tax exempt?
+What if my business is a reseller or is tax exempt?

-If you or your business is a reseller, 501(c)3 organization or is in possession of a state specific tax exemption certificate please email a copy of the certificate to TaxHelp@Twilio.com along with your AccountSID.
-Once your certificate is received, Twilio will verify your certificate and update your account accordingly.
+If you or your business is a reseller, 501(c)3 organization or is in possession of a state specific tax exemption certificate(s) please email a copy of the certificate(s) to firstname.lastname@example.org along with your AccountSID.
+Once your certificate(s) is received, our third party exemption company will verify your certificate(s) and update your account accordingly.
 Please note that even if you have a resellers or exemption certificate you may not be exempt from all taxes in every jurisdiction.
-Please review the below guidelines regarding reseller and exemption certificates.
+Please review the below guidelines regarding resellers and exemption certificates.

-State Level Taxes
+Certificates for State Level Taxes

 - An IRS 501(c)3 letter does not constitute an exemption certificate for state and local purposes.

-Federal Level Taxes
+Certificates for Federal Level Taxes

 - SaaS services are not taxed at the federal level.